zacerose/CSCI352-Final-Project-Zachary_Rose-Logan_Walsh/README.md

 ## Operation
 Videos files need to be dragged and dropped to play in the program.
 Currently features a basic pause button and a timeline for skipping around in the video.
 The player can actually play audio files as well I was thinking it could display some kind of image to tell the user it's playing audio.
+Video Playback speed can now be adjusted

 ## Bugs
 * Play/Pause button seems to stop working after the program is on for a while